 - Grab a coffee and sit back while Disk Drill does its thing to bring your file back to life.

 If the Recover option can’t be used, Disk Drill is able to perform a Quick Scan and Deep Scan to scan drives at a binary level to restore files that way.
 However, for overwritten files, this is unlikely to be needed.

 Even when Time Machine or Get Backup Pro is activated, we recommend having Disk Drill around, just for peace of mind.
-Should anything go wrong with any file, all is not lost, and you have two ways to recover.
+Should anything go wrong with any file, all is not lost, and you have three ways to recover.
 Best of all, both Get Backup Pro and Disk Drill come together, along with more than 200 apps, in one Setapp subscription.
 And you can try them absolutely free.